adafruit/awesome-circuitpython/README.md

 - [Microsoft Device Simulator Express](https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress) - Virtual Circuit Playground Express and CircuitPython programming in Visual Studio Code.
 - [Slappy.io, a browser-based IDE and REPL for CircuitPython](https://slappy.io/) - An in-browser editor designed especially for Chromebooks.
 Works on almost any computer that can run a Chromium-based browser.
 - [CircuitPython extension for VS Code](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) - A full featured extension for VS Code that downloads the latest CircuitPython bundle automatically, includes access to the serial console, and auto complete.
-- [PewPew workshops](https://pewpew.rtfd.io) - Materials, examples, libraries and hardware for running Python game programming and electronics workshops with minimum of problems.
+- [PewPew workshops](https://pewpew.rtfd.io) - Materials, examples, libraries and hardware for running Python game programming and electronics workshops with a minimum of problems.
+- [CircuitPython Online IDE](https://urfdvw.github.io/CircuitPython-online-IDE/) - A browser based IDE for CircuitPython by River Wang

 ## Hardware